MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 ### Configure Networking <!--2-->

 The default network configuration for the Windows Container Quick Starts is to have the containers connected to a virtual switch configured with Network Address Translation (NAT).
 Because of this, in order to connect to an application running inside of a container, a port on the container host needs to be mapped to a port on the container.
 This can be done with the `Add-NetNatStaticMapping` command.

-For this exercise, a website will be hosted on IIS running inside of a container.
-To access the website on port 80, map port 80 of the container host to port 80 of the container.

-> NOTE – if running multiple containers on your host you will need to verify the IP address of the container and also that port 80 of the host is not already mapped to a running container.

 To create the port mapping, run the following command.